esdmr/notepadd/notepadd-docs/getting-started.md

 ## Using Tools

-By selecting the “NotePADD Directives” language, you can use one of the many commands available.
+By selecting the “NotePADD Directives” language, you can use one of the many<sup aria-hidden="true">&lbrack;<i>citation needed</i>]</sup> commands available.

 NotePADD also supports Plant UML diagrams.
 Simply, select the language for a cell.
-You will need the Plant UML extension and the compiler.
+You will need the Plant UML extension and compiler.

 ::: tip NOTE
 You must run the cell to trigger the tool.